 A reversing camera can be super-handy for caravanners and wireless kits make them more affordable than ever – we put 10 to the test to see what's best

-If there’s one aspect of caravan ownership that almost all of us would appreciate a bit of help with, it’s reversing the outfit when hitched up.
+If there’s one aspect of caravan ownership that almost all of us would appreciate a bit of help with, it’s reversing when hitched up.

-This is where an electronic eye, on the back of the van, becomes invaluable.
+An electronic eye, on the back of the van, is invaluable.

 Reversing cameras have been around for many years now, and even wireless models are far from new.

 But affordable wireless models that genuinely deliver a good, usable picture, thanks to digital rather than analogue technology, are something of a recent innovation – and are well within the DIY scope of most of us.